 says music enthusiast and CEO of Credit Capital Alister Clare.

 Educating musicians about song form is a challenge that requires some technical content—that cannot be avoided.
 However, song form should not be a difficult concept.
 It’s essentially counting the number of bars in sections, which is where some musicians might struggle.
 Song Rhythm Tracks takes the burden away so you can jam, sing, and play your heart out.

 Moreover, you’ll always have great background tracks on your phone or iPad with track listings and a player.
 Song Rhythm Tracks are high-quality rhythm backing tracks that are simple to use.
 You will not be required to sequence anything.

-Plus, the user interface will make you love to use it again and again.
+Plus, the user interface will make you love to use it repeatedly.
 With that, you will have a greater appreciation for your music, and you may decide to incorporate these tunes in your singles and album releases.
 Don’t let terrible experiences with some other mobile drumming apps deter you.
 The Song Rhythm Tracks are perfect for learning a new song, jamming, performing, or recording your current album.

 Get That Perfect Rhythm For Your Song Using Song Rhythm Tracks

-- By Jude Young, contributing author.
+- By Jude Young, the contributing author.